LukePappa/myOS/simple.md

 The value of inner peace is infinite.
-One may attain it simply by not inflicting misery upon themselves.
+One may attain it through disciplined emotional regulation.